antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/unittest.rst

       Tests grouped by a :class:`TestSuite` are always accessed by iteration.
       Subclasses can lazily provide tests by overriding :meth:`__iter__`.
-Note that this method maybe called several times on a single suite (for example when counting tests or comparing for equality) so the tests returned must be the same for repeated iterations.
+Note that this method may be called several times on a single suite (for example when counting tests or comparing for equality) so the tests returned by repeated iterations before :meth:`TestSuite.run` must be the same for each call iteration.
+After :meth:`TestSuite.run`, callers should not rely on the tests returned by this method unless the caller uses a subclass that overrides :meth:`TestSuite._removeTestAtIndex` to preserve
+      test references.

-      .. versionchanged:: 2.7
+      .. versionchanged:: 3.2
          In earlier versions the :class:`TestSuite` accessed tests directly rather than through iteration, so overriding :meth:`__iter__` wasn't sufficient for providing tests.

+      .. versionchanged:: 3.4
+         In earlier versions the :class:`TestSuite` held references to each :class:`TestCase` after :meth:`TestSuite.run`.
+Subclasses can restore
+         that behavior by overriding :meth:`TestSuite._removeTestAtIndex`.

    In the typical usage of a :class:`TestSuite` object, the :meth:`run` method is invoked by a :class:`TestRunner` rather than by the end-user test harness.